fullice/Google-Code-Jam_Qualification-Round/README.md

 ###	Solving this problem
 Usually, Google Code Jam problems have 1 Small input and 1 Large input.
 This problem has only **1 Small input**.
 Once you have solved the Small input, you have finished solving this problem.<br /><br />
 ### Input
-The first line of the input gives the number of test cases,?T.?T?test cases follow.
+The first line of the input gives the number of test cases, **T**. **T** test cases follow.
 Each test case starts with a line containing an integer: the answer to the first question.
 The next 4 lines represent the first arrangement of the cards: each contains 4 integers, separated by a single space.
 The next line contains the answer to the second question, and the following four lines contain the second arrangement in the same format.<br /><br />
 ### Output
 For each test case, output one line containing "Case #x: y", where x is the test case number (starting from 1).<br /><br />
 If there is a single card the volunteer could have chosen, y should be the number on the card.
 If there are multiple cards the volunteer could have chosen, y should be "Bad magician!", without the quotes.
 If there are no cards consistent with the volunteer's answers, y should be "Volunteer cheated!", without the quotes.
 The text needs to be exactly right, so consider copying/pasting it from here.<br /><br />